 requires no special suit to be worn by the performer.

 Grau O, Hilton A, Kilner J, Miller G, Sargeant T, Starck J (2007) A Free-Viewpoint Video System for Visualisation of Sports Scenes, SMPTE Motion Imaging Journal 116 5-6 pp. 213-219-213-219

 Imre E, Guillemaut JY, Hilton A (2012) Through-the-lens multi-camera synchronisation and frame-drop detection for 3D reconstruction, Proceedings - 2nd Joint 3DIM/3DPVT Conference: 3D Imaging, Modeling, Processing, Visualization and Transmission, 3DIMPVT 2012 pp. 395-402

 Synchronisation is an essential requirement for multiview 3D reconstruction of dynamic scenes.
 However, the use of HD cameras and large set-ups put a considerable stress on hardware and cause frame drops, which is usually detected by manually verifying very large amounts of data.
 This paper improves , and extends it with frame-drop detection capability.
 In order to spot frame-drop events, the algorithm fits a broken line to the frame index correspondences for each camera pair, and then fuses the pair wise drop hypotheses into a consistent, absolute frame-drop estimate.
 The success and the practical utility of the the improved pipeline is demonstrated through a number of experiments, including 3D reconstruction and free-viewpoint video rendering tasks. © 2012 IEEE.

-Hilton A, Starck J (2007) Animation of People from Surface Motion Capture IEEE Computer Graphics and Applications 3 (27) pp. 21-31
+Hilton A, Starck J (2007) Animation of People from Surface Motion Capture, IEEE Computer Graphics and Applications 3 (27) pp. 21-31 IEEE

 Digital content production traditionally requires highly skilled artists and animators to first manually